MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Author: Elijah Mullens (eem85@cornell.edu)
 Date : 8/12/2024

-Thanks to Hannah Wakeford, Daniel Kitzmann, Elspeth Lee, Ben Burningham, Mark Marley, and Sarah Moran for help putting this together (Thanks y'all!).
+Thanks to Dr. Hannah Wakeford, Dr. Daniel Kitzmann, Dr. Elspeth Lee, Dr. Ben Burningham, Dr. Mark Marley, and Dr. Sarah Moran for help putting this together (Thanks y'all!).

 This readme corresponds to Table 1 in Mullens et al. 2024 'Implementation of Aerosol Mie Scattering in POSEIDON with Application to the hot Jupiter HD 189733 b's Transmission, Emission, and Reflected Light Spectrum'